If you think your website design and marketing success are mutually exclusive, think again.

 Each corner of your website can be reviewed and optimized for users.
 Spare some time and understand the user journey to nail down pages that drive traffic.
 Try using Google Analytics to achieve this.

-In fact, there are free courses on Google Analytics run by Google Analytics Academy.
+There are free courses on Google Analytics run by Google Analytics Academy.
 You can make the most of this course.

 A good website is not something that’s just floating around on the World Wide Web.
 Such sites don’t make any real money.
-You need to really invest a lot of effort into getting the right support for your digital marketing campaigns, be it PPC, SEO, or email campaigns.
+You need to invest a lot of effort into getting the right support for your digital marketing campaigns, be it PPC, SEO, or email campaigns.
 Without the right web design, all these marketing efforts would go wasted.